swathikirans/violence-recognition-pytorch/README.md

 #
 Learning to Detect Violent Videos using Convolutional Long Short-Term Memory

-*Experimental release*

-The source code associated with the paper [Learning to Detect Violent Videos using Convolutional Long Short-Term Memory](https://arxiv.org/abs/1709.06531), published in AVSS-2017.
+The source code associated with the paper [Learning to Detect Violent Videos using Convolutional Long Short-Term Memory](https://arxiv.org/abs/1709.06531), published in AVSS-2017. (*Experimental release*)

 #### Prerequisites
 * Python 3.5
-* Pytorch 0.3.1
+* Pytorch 0.3.0
 #### Running

 ```